Last updated on .

 Chicago Theatre

 Tours of the theatre are available via the official website.
-They run every Friday and Saturday at noon for US$20 (as of July 2023).
+They run Friday through Sunday at noon, 1pm, and 2pm for US$22 (as of July 2024).
 Tickets are available online or at the box office on a first come, first served basis.
 When I visited, the tour lasted about an hour and I purchased my tickets at the box office.

 Beginning of the Tour